Critical, stability and higher-order analysis for Hardy type inequalities on Cartan-Hadamard manifolds: Introduction

 This gives an improvement of the classical Hardy inequality \eqref{int-hardy}.
 Now let us consider the distance function $\text{dist}(x,\partial\ba)=1-\rho(x)$ and substitute $b=a=2$ and $c=1$ in \eqref{int-two-hardy}, then we have the following improvement of the geometric Hardy inequality.
-This reads as follows: for any $f\in C_0^\infty (\ba\setminus \{o\})$
+This reads as follows: for any $f\in C_0^\infty (\ba)$ with $N\geq 3$ there holds

-The best constant depends on the geometry of the domain.
-For more details we refer \cite{bar-1, bar-2, bm, LLZ}, to name a few.
-Moreover, our result holds for any $p\in ( 1,\infty)$ (for the details see Subsection \ref{sub-3}).
+Moreover, the constant $\frac{1}{4}$ in \eqref{geo} is sharp.
+In general, the best constant depends on the geometry of the domain.
+For more details, we refer \cite{bar-1, bar-2, bm, LLZ}, to name a few.
+Moreover, our result holds for any $p\in ( 1,\infty)$ (for the details see Subsection~\ref{sub-3}).

-As an application, we obtain Caffarelli--Kohn--Nirenberg inequality involving two singularities.
+As an application, we obtain the Caffarelli--Kohn--Nirenberg inequality involving two singularities.
 Note that Rellich inequalities are extensions of Hardy inequalities in higher-order Sobolev spaces.
 In that spirit, we develop new inequalities for the higher-order operator that improve previously known results.
-Let us mention the improvement of the Rellich inequality here (see the discussions in Subsection \ref{sub-4} for details).
-Let $(\m,g,\psi)$ be an $N$-dimensional Riemannian model manifold with $N\geq 4$ and $\frac{\psi^{\prime\prime}(r)}{\psi(r)}\leq -1$ (for detailed definitions see Section \ref{sec-2}).
-Then for any $f\in C_0^\infty (\ba\setminus \{o\})$ there holds
+Let us mention the improvement of the Rellich inequality here (see the discussions in Subsection~\ref{sub-4} for details).
+Let $(\m,g,\psi)$ be an $N$-dimensional Riemannian model manifold with $N\geq 5$ and $-\frac{\psi^{\prime\prime}(r)}{\psi(r)}\leq -1$ (for detailed definitions see Section~\ref{sec-2}).
+Then for any $f\in C_0^\infty (\ba)$ there holds

 where $\Delta_g$ represents the Laplace-Beltrami operator and the constant $\frac{N^2(N-4)^2}{16}$ is the best possible.